 |---|---|

 Name | User-defined configuration file name.
 It can contain only letters, digits, hyphens (-), and underscores (_), and must start with a letter.
-The minimum length is 4 characters. |
+The minimum length is 4 characters.
+You are advised to include a description of the data's purpose in the configuration file name to facilitate management. |

-Configuration File Content | You can configure the configuration file content by modifying a template, and develop it from scratch.
-To use a configuration file template, expand System Templates or Custom Templates, select a template based on its description, and click Apply in the Operation column to copy the content of the template to the Configuration File Content area, where you can further modify relevant items.
+Configuration File Content | Define the input, filter, and output logic.
+To use a configuration file template, expand System Templates or Custom Templates, select a template based on its description, and click Apply in the Operation column to copy the content of the template.

-NOTE: The size of each configuration file cannot exceed 100 KB. |
+The size of each configuration file cannot exceed 100 KB. |

-Hidden Content | For items that you enter in this box, the corresponding strings will be replaced with *** in the configurations.
-Enter sensitive strings that you want to hide, and press Enter.
-You can enter a maximum of 20 strings, each with a maximum length of 512 bytes. |
+Hidden Content | Specify strings to hide in the configuration file, such as passwords and access keys.
+Press Enter after each string.
+These strings will be displayed as *** in the configuration file.
+You can configure a maximum of 20 strings to hide, each with a maximum length of 512 bytes. |

-pipeline.workers | Number of worker threads that will execute the Filters and Outputs stages of the pipeline in parallel.
-Value range: 1–20 Default value: Number of CPU cores |
+pipeline.workers | Concurrency control | The number of CPU cores | Number of worker threads that execute the Filters and Outputs stages of the pipeline in parallel.

-queue.type | An internal queue for event buffering.
+queue.type | Data reliability | memory | Configures an internal queue for event buffering.

-queue.checkpoint.writes | Maximum number of written events before a forced checkpoint.
-This parameter needs to be set only when queue.type is set to persisted.
-Default value: 1024 |
+queue.checkpoint.writes | Checkpoint | 1024 (recommended) | Maximum number of written events before a forced checkpoint.
+This parameter needs to be set only when queue.type is set to persisted. |

 You can edit existing configuration files, set a configuration file as a custom template, and delete configuration files.

-Function | Constraints | Operation Guide |
+Operation | Constraints | Operation Guide |

 |---|---|---|

 Modifying a configuration file | A configuration file that has an ongoing pipeline task cannot be modified. | In the configuration file list, find the row that contains the configuration file you want to edit, and click Edit in the Operation column.
-On the displayed page, you can modify Configuration File Content, Hidden Content, and pipeline parameters. |
+Modify the file to adapt to new requirements or correct errors. |

 Setting a configuration file as a template | N/A | In the configuration file list, click Add to Custom Template in the Operation column.
-In the displayed Add to Custom Template dialog box, set the template name, description, and configuration file content, and click OK.
+In the displayed dialog box, set the template name, description, and configuration file content, and click OK.
 It can then be used as a template for configuring configuration files subsequently. |

-Exporting configuration files | N/A | Click |
+Backing up configuration files | N/A | Click |

-Deleting a configuration file | A configuration file that has an ongoing pipeline task cannot be deleted. | In the configuration list, find the row that contains the configuration file you want to delete, and click Delete in the Operation column.
-In the displayed dialog box, click OK. |
+| In the configuration file list, find the row that contains the configuration file you want to delete, and click Delete in the Operation column.
+In the displayed dialog box, type in DELETE and then click OK to confirm the deletion. |